casper-network/docs-redux/versioned_docs/version-2.0.0/operators/setup/hardware.md

 - For non-archival nodes, current disc usage is significantly lower (e.g., ~500 GB is sufficient for at least 1 year).
 It is safe to start with lower capacity and scale up as needed.

+- LMDB is a memory backed database.
+More RAM than recommended will help read performance after data is cached.
 :::

 ### CPU Requirements {#cpu-requirements}